LouisMazel/maz-ui/apps/docs/docs/composables/use-toast.md

 {{ $frontmatter.description }}

 ::: warning
-You must install [toaster plugin](./../plugins/toaster.md#install) before use it
+You must install [toast plugin](./../plugins/toast.md#install) before use it
 :::

 ::: tip
-More info about [toaster plugin](./../plugins/toaster.md) in its documentation
+More info about [toast plugin](./../plugins/toast.md) in its documentation
 :::

 ## Usage